mino42/my_projects/README.md

 Link for the website: http://users.atw.hu/magicland/kartya.php

 2. Duck game
-It is an infinite running skill game running on a website, designed for PC.
+It is an infinitely running skill game running on a website, designed for PC.
 The player is playing as a duck, you need to dodge and/or shoot the enemies coming your way.
 The files are in this repository (only html and js, images are not included).
 Link for the website: http://users.atw.hu/magicland/duck/